zachmay/inventorium/report.md

 **Docker Container Definitions**

-Recall that we use Docker to host isolated, virtualized components (i.e., containers) for each of the primary components of our system.
+Recall that we use Docker to host isolated, virtualized environments (i.e., containers) for each of the primary components of our system.
 The top level of the repository contains directories for documentation and other utilitarian aspects of the project, but our primary concern will be with the `database/`, `webserver/`, and `site/` directories and the file `docker-compose.yml`.

-These three directories contain the details for Docker containers that will run our database server, our web server, and the API server.
-Each of these directories contains a file `Dockerfile` that instructs Docker how to provision and set up the container.
+These three directories contain the details for Docker containers that will run our database, web, and API servers.
+Each of these directories contains a file `Dockerfile` that describes how Docker should provision and set up the container.
 For example, `database/Dockerfile` simply says to build a container based on version 9.4 of the official PostgreSQL Docker image.
 `webserver/Dockerfile` is more involved, installing the `nginx` web server and performing setup tasks such as copying configuration files and exposing standard HTTP ports. `site/Dockerfile`